 The University of Findlay offers a Bachelor of Science Degree and an Associate of Arts Degree with a major in Diagnostic Medical Sonography or Echocardiography.
-Contact the program office for additional information.

-An Associate of Arts Degree with a major of Diagnostic Medical Sonography or Echocardiography requires completion of 103 credit hours to include CORE curriculum requirements, program prerequisites and major requirements.
+An Associate of Arts Degree with a major of Diagnostic Medical Sonography or Echocardiography requires completion of 103 credit hours to include CORE+ curriculum requirements, program prerequisites, and major requirements.

-A Bachelor of Science Degree with a major of Diagnostic Medical Sonography or Echocardiography requires completion of 124 credit hours to include CORE curriculum requirements, electives, program prerequisites and major requirements.
+A Bachelor of Science Degree with a major of Diagnostic Medical Sonography or Echocardiography requires completion of 124 credit hours to include CORE+ curriculum requirements, electives, program prerequisites, and major requirements.